sathishram12/Vision-Feature-Extractor-network/configs/alexnet/readme.md

 ## Questions in My mind

-* Using PCA to generate dataset.
+* How much effective using PCA to generate dataset.